nmarsceau/advent-of-code/README.md

-This repository contains my solutions for [Advent of Code](https://adventofcode.com/) problems.
+This repository contains my solutions for [Advent of Code](https://adventofcode.com/) puzzles.